farao-community/farao-community.github.io/pages/docs/input-data/crac/cim.md

   ...
 </Series>
 ```
-Contingencies are listed in Series of business type B55.
+Contingencies are listed in Series of business type B55, B56 or B57.
 They are defined in Contingency_Series elements.
 The associated network elements are defined in the registered resources.

 ### CNECs {#cnecs}